Known risk factors

 Genetics can play a role in developing RCC.
 A few rare inherited conditions, such as Von Hippel-Lindau disease and hereditary (or familial) papillary RCC, put you at higher risk for developing RCC.

-Von Hippel-Lindau causes tumors in more than one part of your body.
+Von Hippel-Lindau disease causes tumors in more than one part of your body.
 Hereditary papillary RCC is linked to changes in certain genes.

 Even if you don’t have any of the inherited conditions that have been shown to cause RCC, your family history may be a risk factor for the disease.

 Blood pressure is also a risk factor for kidney cancer.
-When you have high blood pressure, you have a greater chance of developing RCC.
+When you have high blood pressure, you have a

-One unknown factor about this risk factor relates to high blood pressure medicine.
+One unknown about this risk factor relates to high blood pressure medicine.
 Specific high blood pressure medications may be linked to increased risk for RCC.
 However, it’s uncertain whether the increased risk is really because of the medicine or because of having hypertension.
 Some researchers believe that the combination of both factors leads to a heightened risk.

 While having one or more risk factors for kidney disease may increase your chances of developing the condition, it doesn’t mean that you will automatically develop RCC.

 Still, it’s always good to make an appointment with your doctor to talk about your risk and to make the appropriate lifestyle changes to help decrease that risk.